 - Current copy of your UVM Transcript (non-official)

 - Two letters of recommendation.
 One must be from a UVM faculty member.
 The second may be from a high school teacher, another UVM faculty member, or your advisor.
 Please note that these must be academic recommendations.
-These letters may be addressed to: Selection Committee-PEP and sent to the Honors College address listed below.
+Letters may be addressed to: Selection Committee-PEP and sent to the Honors College address listed below.